json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/resource-definitions.md

 _since v3.0.0_

-You can define additional query parameters and the query that should be used.
+You can define additional query string parameters and the query that should be used.
 If the key is present in a filter request, the supplied query will be used rather than the default behavior.

 ```c#